MIDATA-UofT/Landmarking-With-Reduced-Sample-Size-GraceYu/README.md

 # Landmarking-With-Reduced-Sample-Size-GraceYu
 This project involves training two machine leaarning algorithms: Unbiased-Teacher (semi-supervised) and YOLOv5 (supervised) on MSK ultrasound images for knees.
 We compared the model performance with AP matrix and IoU.

+## Training
+The raw data generated during training models can be found in directory "code_and_raw_data".

 ## Results
-The summary tables and figures can be found in file
+The summary tables and figures can be found in file final_report_figures.xlsx.

 ## Images
 Images were collected from MiDATA Lab.
 Visualization of predictions on images can be found in directory "visualization".